NathanShekita/NathanShekita.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm an MBA & MPH graduate from Yale interested in healthcare, antitrust, and data analytics.
-I've published research in healthcare economics and continue to engage in the field.
+I've (published research)[https://nathanshekita.github.io/] in healthcare economics and continue to engage in the field.
 Currently I work as an associate at Analysis Group in the litigation consulting industry.

 In my spare time, I enjoy coding and documenting the empirical methods I've implemented as a researcher.
 Some of this work has even been featured on the [front page of the New York Times](https://www.nytimes.com/2017/07/24/upshot/the-company-behind-many-surprise-emergency-room-bills.html).

 On this site, I've included snippets of some (hopefully) interesting background material and code from my [GitHub](https://github.com/nathanshekita) that illustrate some of these projects.

-*Questions or comments?
-Feel free to email me at*: [nshekita@gmail.com](mailto:nshekita@gmail.com)
+*Email me at*: [nshekita@gmail.com](mailto:nshekita@gmail.com) </br> *Link to* resume *or* publications

+Posts
 ------